nooway077/roccat-iokit/README.md

 ## Prerequisites
 The tool was tested on **MacOS Ventura 13.6.1**.
 You will need to have **git**, **gcc** and **make** installed.
-I used the ones provided by **homebrew**: `brew install git, gcc, make`.
+I used the ones provided by **homebrew**: `brew install git gcc make`.
 A **Windows PC or a VM** will be needed to run the official software of the examined device you are reverse-engineering.

 ## Usage